Psychological and Educational Testing

 ~ Mood disorders, depression, bipolar disorder

-A neuropsychological evaluation can assess memory, attention, language, and executive skills along with emotional and psychological status.
-It can help determine if memory loss is age-related, stress-related, or due to an early dementia.
+A psychological evaluation can assess attention, language, and executive skills along with emotional and psychological status.
 Early diagnosis and clarification of diagnosis can help establish treatment interventions and lifestyle changes.
 Assessment of possible attention deficit disorder in adulthood can help determine if employment or interpersonal problems are due to this disorder, and what can be done to minimize its impact on daily life.
 An assessment can also determine if an adult has a learning disorder or disability rendering eligibility for accommodations in the work or school setting.

 Common presenting concerns during adulthood include the following: